 Miaow wearing the proofed linen raincoat made for her by Jane using #32 Ottobre pattern from the winter 6/12 catalogue.
 It is lined in pixel daisy print quilting weight organic cotton (which adds a reasonable amount of weight).
 It has been top stitched with pink thread (two standard threads through the same eye of the needle), Also used: light blue buttons, a pink open end zip, and lightweight knit iron on interfacing was used in the collars and facings.

 Pauline made this sweet bunny print shirt with printed quilting weight cotton.
 It is a Butterick pattern (6324) that has minimal/confusing instructions (it is clearly the instructions at fault and not the readers!), so Pauline came a bit unstuck working out how to do the concealed buttonhole band, but she got there in the end 🙂

 Rachel made this fabulous cotton shirt for her son Luke.
 Rachel is applying for title ‘Queen of shirt making’.
 This fabric is quilting weight which is great for a slightly heavier warmer shirt (and also happens to have the wackiest prints).
-Thank you Luke for modelling for us, much appreciated!

 Bess made this skirt on a bit of a whim – the wool challis had been in her stash for some time (if you have ever worn wool challis you will understand why she stashes it).
 The petals mysteriously turned up in her handbag the morning after a somewhat riotous wedding and have been hoarded ever since.
 And so the skirt was born, with no idea if A) the wool was washable and B) the petals would leak colour if it was washed.

 Bess was supposed to be making a princess dress for her niece Eloise but it kind of mutated into a Wonder Woman dress instead.
 This is what happens when you sew with no real idea of what you are making!
 The skirt is made up of many layers of tulle with a Venezia lining, the bodice is yellow viscose jersey that was a bit thin for the job so was interlined with a cotton jersey, and then appliqued with a piece of sequinned fabric.
 There is elastic in the waist and sleeves to draw it in and red plastic snap fasteners on the back bodice.

 Bess made this pink tutu for her niece Amélie (who is 16 months) for Christmas, numerous layers of tulle were gathered and pleated (there is a few layers of cream underneath), and then fitted to a silk dupion waistband and drawn in with elastic.
 Then, Christmas being Christmas and the bling level needing to be raised Bess added beads and sequins to the waist.